TRWhitney/Justice-Monument-Simulator/Spec.md

 - Planner runs when offer is selected or settings change.
 - Planner should cancel previous run if a new selection occurs (threaded).
 - Use a worker thread for planning; never block UI thread.
+- If no offer is selected, action buttons appear dimmed and clicking them prompts to select an offer first.

 ---